rotosports/incubus-network-nemo/contrib/testnet-4000/README.md

 ## Dredd automated REST API testing

-To run the dredd tests to hit the endpoints and test the api run the following command from the `nemo` folder:
+To run the dredd tests to hit the endpoints and test the api run the following command from the `fury` folder:

 ```bash
     make test_dredd